netzero-labs/netzero-labs/docs/ev_charging/ChargeOnSolar.md

   avoid interfering with Time-Based Control mode, where Powerwall might prioritize exporting solar energy.

-- There needs to be at least 1200W of excess solar power available for charging to start.
+- There needs to be at least 1440W (6A at 240V) of excess solar power available for charging to start.
   If there isn't sufficient solar power available, charging will pause and resume once there is more power available.

 - **Charge on solar** will only activate during daylight hours.
 If you plug in your vehicle outside of daylight hours, it will proceed to charge at your configured rate.
 If you prefer to